 The kernel, boot assets, runtime environment, applications and device enablement capabilities are all delivered as snaps that are controlled by snapd (the snap daemon), which is itself packaged as a snap.

-See below for how these elements combine in UC20.
+See below for how these elements combine in Ubuntu Core:

-applications define the functionality of an embedded device are confined with all their dependencies in their own sandbox.
-Interfaces to other applications or to the system can be created.
+application snaps define the functionality of an embedded device and are confined with all their dependencies to their own sandbox.
+Interfaces to other applications or to the system must be explicitly defined.

-system snaps enable device capabilities like audio, power, disk storage and networking.
-Docker containers orchestration and virtualisation capabilities are provided through Microk8s and LXD.
+Related to system snaps, but in a less critical category, are snaps that enable device capabilities like audio, power and disk storage, alongside Docker container orchestration and virtualisation capabilities, including Microk8s and LXD.

-core snap holds the execution environment inside which applications run.
+base snap holds the execution environment inside which applications run.
 It also serves as the root file system for Ubuntu Core images.
-Core snaps include basic Ubuntu 20.04 LTS packages.**
+Core snaps include basic Ubuntu 2x.04 LTS packages.

-kernel is the snap that holds the kernel image and associated modules.
+kernel snap holds the kernel image and associated modules.
 It will also contain an initial ramdisk image for system initialisation.
 Firmware and device tree files can optionally be packaged here.
 The kernel snap can be updated but it cannot be swapped.

-See Snaps in Ubuntu Core for a general overview, and see below for details on the UC20 specific configuration.
+See Snaps in Ubuntu Core for a general overview, and see below for details on the UC2x specific configuration.

-The storage layout of the generated image used to install Ubuntu Core, and the resultant storage on the device, is described by the gadget snap and its associated gadget.yaml.
+The storage layout of the generated image used to install Ubuntu Core (as shown above), and the resultant storage on the device after installation (shown below), is described by the gadget snap and its associated

 - ubuntu-seed (role: system-seed; read-only, vfat-formatted): contains the configuration for the first-stage/recovery boot loader and at least one recovery system which is a set of snaps (base, kernel, gadget and application snaps) together with a model assertion and snap assertions that define the device and for which the device can be recovered or reinstalled.